 My research is explicitly on the study of malicious software.
 In particular, on what I argue needs to be an ecological approach to malware.
 This draws on a range of case studies, an (auto)ethnographic engagement in a malware research lab, and insight to how social theory may aid in our comprehension of something that exceeds a technical and/or societal approach.
 Read more here.

-In addition to the work around my DPhil, I have been a research assistant on the Good Germs, Bad Germs project, taken part in data walks, and being an assistant in classes in both geography and computer science within the university.
+In addition to the work around my DPhil, I have been a research assistant on the Good Germs, Bad Germs project, taken part in data walks, and have taught on courses on ‘Advanced Security’ in the Department of Computer Science and ‘Digital Geographies’ in the School of Geography and the Environment.